zDevelopers/BelovedBlocks/README.md

 ![](http://amaury.carrade.eu//files/output_K6fg1T.gif)

+The smooth log blocks can also be crafted using the same process, except with wooden logs.
+You get 4 smooth log items. (to be completed)

-The crafts can be disabled (no permission yet).
+The crafts can be disabled.

 ### Stonecutter